-- Hold separate consultations with tribal households, including tribal women and traditional leaders, to elicit their views during sub- project planning - Evaluate the project's potential positive and adverse impacts on indigenous people - Explore various measures to avoid adverse effects. - If such measures are not feasible, identify minimization or mitigation measures - Develop a screening framework to avoid adverse social impacts on the indigenous communities - Hold regular, periodic consultations with affected forest dependent tribal communities during planning and implementation stage to seek broad community support and participation. - Based on the screening process and the consultation, determine whether a TPP is required to be prepared or not.
+- Hold separate consultations with tribal households, including tribal women and traditional leaders, to elicit their views during sub-project planning - Evaluate the project's potential positive and adverse impacts on indigenous people - Explore various measures to avoid adverse impacts. - If such measures are not feasible, identify management and/or mitigation measures - Hold regular, periodic consultations with affected forest dependent tribal communities during planning and implementation stage to seek broad community support and participation. - Based on the social assessment and consultations, determine whether a TPP is required to be prepared or not based on the presence of STs in the ULB.

-5.5 Tribal Peoples Plan
+5.4 Tribal Peoples Plan

-Outcome of the social assessment will be presented in the form of an Tribal Peoples Plan (TPP), which will include the following:
+Outcome of the social assessment will be presented in the form of a Tribal Peoples Plan (TPP), which will include the following:

-- (i) a framework for continued consultation with the tribal community during Project implementation; - (ii) measures to ensure that these Tribal Peoples receive culturally appropriate benefits; - (iii) measures to avoid, minimize, and mitigate any adverse Project impacts, and - (iv) culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for implementing the planned measures.
+(i) a framework for continued consultation with the tribal community during Project implementation;

+- (ii) measures to ensure that these Tribal Peoples receive culturally appropriate benefits; - (iii) measures to avoid, minimize, and mitigate any adverse Project impacts, and - (iv) culturally appropriate grievance procedures, monitoring and evaluation arrangements, and a budget and time-bound actions for implementing the planned measures.

-5.6 Some Generic TPP Components/ Actions
+5.5 Some Generic TPP Components/ Actions